git-town/git-town/CONTRIBUTING.md

   the feature specs run.
 - The "origin" GitRepository contains the remote repo for the workspace repo in the "developer" folder.
 This is where pushes from "developer" go to.
+- All repos are preconfigured:
+  - there exists a "main" branch
-- All repos contain a "main" branch that is configured as Git Town's main branch.
+  - this branch is configured as Git Town's main branch.

-Setting up a GitEnvironment takes a while because it requires several Git operations.
-As a performance optimization, the GitManager creates a "memoized" environment as a cache of an entirely set up GitEnvironment for a scenario at startup.
-To provide a GitEnvironment for a scenario, the GitManager simply copies this memoized environment into the place it needs to be.
+Setting up a GitEnvironment takes a while because it requires several Git operations, and it has to be done for every scenario run.
+As a performance optimization, the GitManager creates a "memoized" environment, i.e. a cache of an entirely set up GitEnvironment and makes copies of it for scenarios.

-When running Go-based Cucumber concurrently, it creates only one global GitManager instance, which all threads use.
+When running Go-based Cucumber concurrently, it creates only one global GitManager instance that is shared by all threads.

 ## Developing